 This phrase comes from a rather peculiar custom back in Ancient Rome.
 When the Emperor was celebrating a victory with a parade, a servant would whisper in his ear memento mori to remind him that he was human, not a God.
 This servant was probably the first party pooper of all times.

 Nowadays, this concept is used in art and literature to represent the fleeting nature of life.

 And you thought “R.I.P.” came from English?
-Come on!
+Nah, it’s all Latin.